-Death Toll From Shootings In West Texas Rises To 8
+7 Killed In Shootings In West Texas

-The death toll from a mass shooting in the West Texas cities of Midland and Odessa has risen to eight, including the gunman, according to Odessa Mayor David Turner.
+The death toll from a mass shooting in the West Texas cities of Midland and Odessa has risen to seven, according to Odessa Mayor David Turner.

 The mayor said that at least 18 remain injured — including a 17-month-old girl — following the shooting rampage that began after Texas state troopers attempted to pull over a vehicle Saturday afternoon on a Texas interstate for failing to signal a left turn.

+The toddler, Turner said, is still in the hospital recovering from injuries that are "not as bad as they thought," saying, "we are very grateful the injuries weren't worse."

+As the community searches for answers about what motivated the gunman, the focus needs to be on the families of victims, the mayor said in an interview with NPR.

-"We covet everyone's prayers for those who were injured and for those loved ones who were lost and for the community as a whole," Turner said in an interview with NPR.
+"We covet everyone's prayers for those who were injured and for those loved ones who were lost and for the community as a whole," Turner said.

 Authorities in Texas are scheduled to hold a briefing on the shooting at noon local time to provide additional details about the incident.